 Here’s a preview video of the Akimbo.
 There’s already quite a stir in the tree climbing community about this innovative and highly anticipated product.
 It is both SRT and DRT friendly, aesthetically pleasing, compact, adjustable for use on different width ropes, using no external locking pins and it doesn’t rely on using a friction cord.
 It uses two adjustable bollards, to assure better conformity with different size climbing lines.
 Unfortunately it’s not yet available, except for the occasional used one being sold through a private parties, from the initial beta-test group that were manufactured after a subsequent KickStarter campaign, with the help of Rock Exoticia.

-I initially began climbing with the Rope Wrench and then upgrading to the Unicender, once I became better trained and understood the fundamentals of climbing.
+I initially began climbing with the Rope Wrench and then upgraded to the Unicender, once I became better trained and understood the fundamentals of climbing.
 I still prefer the simplicity of the Uni, the efficiency and ease of installation, over that of more temperamental hitch cords, or the Rope Runner, but I also now use a Hitch Hiker 2, with the rope friendly hitch cord.

 I guess, in a way, I’ve gone full circle.
 Over time, I’ve come to appreciate and deeply respect the overall benefits a friction cord has, in comparison to less rope-friendly mechanical ascending products that flatten and/or use teeth like cams to grip the climbing line.
 I’m also comforted knowing how we all can totally rely on each of these multicending SRT devices, when used responsibly and properly.